-To synchronize the LT8334 oscillator to an external frequency connect a square wave (with 20% to 80% duty cycle) to the SYNC pin.
+To synchronize the LT8365 oscillator to an external frequency connect a square wave (with 20% to 80% duty cycle) to the SYNC pin.
 The square wave amplitude should have valleys that are below 0.4V and peaks above 1.7V (up to 6V).
-The LT8334 will not enter Burst Mode operation at low output loads while synchronized to an external clock, but instead will pulse skip to maintain regulation.
-The LT8334 may be synchronized over a 300kHz to 2MHz range.
-The R_T resistor should be chosen to set the LT8334 switching frequency equal to or below the lowest synchronization signal will be 500kHz and higher, the R_T should be selected for 500kHz.
+The LT8365 will not enter Burst Mode operation at low output loads while synchronized to an external clock, but instead will pulse skip to maintain regulation.
+The LT8365 may be synchronized over a 100kHz to 500kHz range.
+The R_T resistor should be chosen to set the LT8365 switching frequency equal to or below the lowest synchronization input.
+For example, if the synchronization signal will be 500kHz and higher, the R_T should be selected for 500kHz.

-For some applications, it is desirable for the LT8334 to operate in pulse-skipping mode, offering two major differences from Burst Mode operation.
-Firstly, the clock stays always awake and all switching cycles are aligned to the clock.
+For some applications it is desirable for the LT8365 to operate in pulse-skipping mode, offering two major differences from Burst Mode operation.
+Firstly, the clock stays awake at all times and all switching cycles are aligned to the clock.
 Secondly, the full switching frequency is maintained at lower output load than in Burst Mode operation.
 These two differences come at the expense of increased quiescent current.
 To enable pulse-skipping mode, float the SYNC pin.

-To improve EMI/EMC, the LT8334 can provide spread spectrum frequency modulation (SSFM).
+To improve EMI/EMC, the LT8365 can provide spread spectrum frequency modulation (SSFM).
 This feature varies the clock with a triangle frequency modulation of 20%.
-For example, if the LT8334's frequency was programmed to switch at 2MHz, spread spectrum mode will modulate the oscillator between 2MHz and 2.4MHz.
+For example, if the LT8365's frequency was programmed to switch at 500kHz, spread spectrum mode will modulate the oscillator between 500kHz and 600kHz.
 The 20% modulation will occur at a frequency: $f{OSC}/256$ where f{OSC} is the switching frequency programmed using the RT pin.

-The LT8334 can also be configured to operate in pulse-skipping/SSFM mode by tying the SYNC/MODE pin above 1.7V.
-The LT8334 can also be configured for Burst Mode operation at light loads (for improved efficiency) and SSFM at heavy loads (for low EMI) by tying a 100k from the SYNC/MODE pin to GND.
+The LT8365 can also be configured to operate in pulseskipping/SSFM mode by tying the SYNC/MODE pin above 1.7V.
+The LT8365 can also be configured for Burst Mode operation at light loads (for improved efficiency) and SSFM at heavy loads (for low EMI) by tying a 100k from the SYNC/MODE pin to GND.